seanpmaxwell/jet-validators/README.md

 > A comprehensive collection of TypeScript validator functions and utilities for common compile and runtime checks.

+jet-validator's `parseObject` function is one of the fastest schema validation tools out there not requiring a compilation step.
+Check out these benchmarks <a href="https://moltar.github.io/typescript-runtime-type-benchmarks/">here</a>.

 ## Table of Contents

 * [Introduction](#introduction)